UTTAMGUPTA2712/training/day7/README.md

-# Task assignment
-using redux toolkit
+# Notes board using html radiator

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).